Reyazgitwork/sql-week2-fundamentals/README.md

  # 🗄 SQL Fundamentals – Week 2 (MySQL)

 This repository documents my structured SQL learning journey using MySQL as part of my Data Analyst preparation roadmap.

-The focus of Week 2 is building strong query-writing fundamentals before moving to JOINs, subqueries, and real-world database analysis.
+The focus of Week 2 is building strong query-writing fundamentals before moving to advanced relational analysis.

 ---